-Thematic Monitoring Review of the Conference of the Parties to CETS No.198 on Article 9(3) ("Laundering offences")1
+Thematic Monitoring Review of the Conference of the Parties to CETS No.198 on Article 9(3) ("Laundering offences")

-1 As examined and adopted by the Conference of the Parties to CETS No. 198 at their 11th meeting, Strasbourg, 22-23 October 2019.
+&lt;sup>1 As examined and adopted by the Conference of the Parties to CETS No. 198 at their 11th meeting, Strasbourg, 22-23 October 2019.
+Amended following the ratification of the Convention by of Monaco in 2020, inputs received from the Russian Federation and selected follow up procedure by Croatia (2020).